Graph-Theoretic Analysis of Phase Optimization Complexity in Variational Wave Functions for Heisenberg Antiferromagnets

-Minimizing $E_q$ under the nonlinear constraints $\|u_\sigma\|=1$ for all vertices yields the Karush--Kuhn--Tucker (KKT)~\cite{SM, karush1939minima,kuhn1951nonlinear} stationery conditions \be \sum_{\tau\in\mathcal N(\sigma)} W_{\sigma\tau}^{\Gamma} \, \sin(\phi_\sigma-\phi_\tau)=0, \qquad \forall\,\sigma , \ee The solutions of these equations correspond to zero gradients of $E_q$ with respect to $\phi_\sigma$.
+Minimizing $E_q$ with respect to the phases $\{\phi_{\sigma}\}$ yields the Karush--Kuhn--Tucker (KKT)~\cite{SM, karush1939minima,kuhn1951nonlinear} stationery conditions \be \sum_{\tau\in\mathcal N(\sigma)} W_{\sigma\tau}^{\Gamma} \, \sin(\phi_\sigma-\phi_\tau)=0, \qquad \forall\,\sigma , \ee The solutions of these equations correspond to zero gradients of $E_q$ with respect to $\phi_\sigma$.
 The discrete phase assignment $\phi_\sigma\in\{0,\pi\}$ (modulo $2\pi$) is an obvious solution of the stationarity equations.
 For $n$ states, there are $2^n$ such discrete phase assignments.
-Whenever a variational ansatz can realize such an assignment, these solutions also correspond to zero gradients of $E_q$ with respect to the variational parameters of the ansatz, by the chain rule.
+Whenever a variational ansatz can realize such an assignment, these solutions also correspond to zero gradients of $E_q$ with respect to the variational parameters of the ansatz for fixed amplitudes, by the chain rule.
 Moreover, if $\{\phi_\sigma\}$ is a solution, then $\{\phi_\sigma+\delta\}$ is also a solution for any constant $\delta$, as a direct consequence of the global phase symmetry.
 Modulo this global shift symmetry, the $\{0,\pi\}$ assignments organize into $2^{n-1}$ distinct one-parameter families (``lines'') in the phase space (modulo $2\pi$) that correspond to stationary points of $E_q$.
-If a stationary point does not minimize or maximize $E_q$ globally, then it corresponds to a saddle point as shown by \textcite{burer2002rank}.
-Even so, the exponential scaling of the number of such stationary manifolds suggests increasing difficulty in navigating the phase landscape for larger lattice sizes using variational optimization.

-\textsf{Discrete phase optimization.} Following the continuous–phase relaxation, the invariance of the $J_{1}$–$J_{2}$ Hamiltonian under complex conjugation implies that a GS can be chosen with real coefficients.
-Under this restriction, and for the antiferromagnetic spin-flip matrix elements in Eq.~(\ref{eq:5}), each HG edge is locally optimized when the phase difference across it equals $\pi$, which we refer to as the \emph{$\pi$–edge condition} (PEC):
+In general, there can be stationary points that do not correspond to a $\{0, \pi\}$ assignment.
+However, these discrete assignments are of interest to us because the eigenvectors of the HAF can be chosen to be real due to the matrix elements being real and thus the global minima being situated at a $\{0, \pi\}$ assignment.